Space-Ed/junglejs/README.md

 The purpose of this tool is to provide a means of synthesizing and channeling structured data using a hierarchical state system.
 The system supports reactive IO and serialization of its dynamic generator objects.

-Uhh..
-Let's throw some use cases at you, there are an unlimited number;
+Let's throw around some use cases, there are an unlimited number.

+##### Gentyl can generate:
-- Generating events, worlds and enemies within games.
+- events, worlds and enemies within games.
-- Generating language reflecting the structure of grammar.
+- language reflecting the structure of grammar.
-- Generating Test Cases in an Automated testing program.
+- Test Cases in an Automated testing program.
-- Generating music and art with WebGL and Web Audio.
+- music and art with WebGL and Web Audio.
-- Generating solutions in an evolutionary computation algorithm.
+- solutions in an evolutionary computation algorithm.
-- Generating posts to appear in a feed.
+- posts to appear in a feed.
-- Generating Whatever.. the list will grow!
+- Whatever.. the list will grow!

+##### Gentyl can also:
+- Destructure
+- Compose
+- Store
+- Stream processing
+- Asynchonous input-output

+**Gentyl is data focused**

 ---
 ### Basics